pranav-kural/expiremapi/doc/readme.md

 # Dispatch-Action-Handler Pattern

 A code-execution and application state-management pattern inspired from the way reducers are implemented in Redux.
+Three main benefits: achieve a high level of loose coupling, more efficient development while enhancing code management, and finally, enables easier implementation of a code monitoring & logging system within the application (ex: API endpoints call log)

 ## Table of contents